-2 Data were analyzed using SPSS v26.0 (IBM, USA).
-Raw data were checked for normality using 3 a Shapiro-Wilk test.
-Incremental area under the curve (iAUC) or total area under the curve 4 (tAUC) were calculated with the trapezoid method using the Time Series Response Analyzer 5 tool (29).
-For appetite-related variables, AUC values were determined in response to breakfast 6 (08:15-13:15), lunch (13:15-16:15), exercise (16:15-18:30), and dinner/overnight (18:30- 7 08:15).
-Data containing one factor (ad-libitum energy intake, exercise subjective responses, 8 laboratory conditions, iAUC, and tAUC) were analyzed using one-way repeated-measures 9 ANOVA and data containing two factors (plasma substrate/hormone concentrations, energy expenditure and substrate oxidation rates, and subjective appetite sensations) were analyzed 10 11 using two-way repeated-measures ANOVA.
-Assumptions of sphericity of the ANOVA were checked and adjustments for the degrees of freedom were made using the Greenhouse-Geiser (E 12 < 0.75) or Huynh-Feldt ($\varepsilon > 0.75$) correction, where appropriate.
-Significant ANOVA effects 13 14 were explored with post-hoc paired samples t-tests (normally distributed data), or Wilcoxon Signed-Rank tests (non-normally distributed data), with Holm-Bonferroni stepwise correction.
-15 16 Data sets were considered statistically different when p < 0.05.
-Data are presented as mean \pm SD, 17 unless stated.
+Data were analyzed using SPSS v26.0 (IBM, USA).
+Raw data were checked for normality using a Shapiro-Wilk test.
+Incremental area under the curve (iAUC) or total area under the curve (tAUC) were calculated with the trapezoid method using the Time Series Response Analyzer tool (29).
+For appetite-related variables, AUC values were determined in response to breakfast (08:15-13:15), lunch (13:15-16:15), exercise (16:15-18:30), and dinner/overnight (18:30-08:15).
+Data containing 1 factor (ad libitum energy intake, exercise subjective responses, laboratory conditions, iAUC, and tAUC) were analyzed using one-way repeated-measures analysis of variance (ANOVA) and data containing 2 factors (plasma substrate/hormone concentrations, energy expenditure and substrate oxidation rates, and subjective appetite sensations) were analyzed using two-way repeated-measures ANOVA.
+Assumptions of sphericity of the ANOVA were checked and adjustments for the degrees of freedom were made using the Greenhouse-Geiser ($\epsilon < 0.75$) or Huynh-Feldt ($\epsilon > 0.75$) correction, where appropriate.
+Significant ANOVA effects were explored with post hoc paired samples t tests (normally distributed data), or Wilcoxon Signed-Rank tests (nonnormally distributed data), with Holm-Bonferroni stepwise correction.
+Data sets were considered statistically different when P < .05.
+Data are presented as mean \pm SD, unless stated.
 Effect sizes (Cohen's dz) were calculated, with 0.2, 0.5, and 0.8 representing small, medium, and large effect sizes (30).
-A one-way repeated-measures ANOVA was conducted on 18 19 the primary outcome of fat oxidation during exercise to show no systematic effect of trial order (p≤0.677).
-20
+A one-way repeated-measures ANOVA was conducted on the primary outcome of fat oxidation during exercise to show no systematic effect of trial order ($P \leq .677$).

-1 Results
+Results